 The Audit committee of the Board of Directors has furnished the following report on its activities during the fiscal year ended June 30, 2006.
-The report is not deemed to be [soliciting material] or [filed] with the SEC or subject to the SEC[s] proxy rules or to the liabilities of Section 18 of the Exchange Act, and the report shall not be deemed to be incorporated by reference into any prior or subsequent filing under the Securities Act or the Exchange Act except to the extent that the Company specifically incorporates it by reference into any such filing.
+The report is not deemed to be "soliciting material" or "filed" with the SEC or subject to the SEC's proxy rules or to the liabilities of Section 18 of the Exchange Act, and the report shall not be deemed to be incorporated by reference into any prior or subsequent filing under the Securities Act or the Exchange Act except to the extent that the Company specifically incorporates it by reference into any such filing.

 The Audit Committee oversees the financial reporting process on behalf of the Board of Directors.
-Management has the primary responsibility for the financial reporting process, principles and internal controls as well as preparation of the Company s financial statements.
+Management has the primary responsibility for the financial reporting process, principles and internal controls as well as preparation of the Company's financial statements.
 The audit committee is comprised of Mr. Stephen Breckenridge (chairman), Mr. Philip Johnston, Professor Bryan Williams and Professor Paul Nestel, each of whom is an independent director as defined by the applicable Nasdaq and SEC rules.
 The audit committee held four meetings during the fiscal year ended June 30, 2006.
 Professor Williams was appointed as a member of the Audit Committee effective March 31, 2006 to fill the vacancy caused by the resignation of Professor David de Kretser from the Audit Committee.

 In fulfilling its responsibilities, the Audit Committee appointed independent auditors BDO for the fiscal year ended June 30, 2006.
 The Audit Committee reviewed and discussed with the independent auditors the overall scope and specific plans for their Audit.
-The Audit Committee also reviewed and discussed with the independent auditors and with management the Company audited financial statements and the adequacy of the Company internal controls.
-The Audit Committee met with the independent auditors, without management present, to discuss the results of the Company independent auditor auditor auditor auditor to appoint the overall quality of the Company financial reporting.
+The Audit Committee also reviewed and discussed with the independent auditors and with management the Company's audited financial statements and the adequacy of the Company's internal controls.
+The Audit Committee met with the independent auditors, without management present, to discuss the results of the Company's independent auditor's audits, their evaluations of the Company's internal controls and the overall quality of the Company's financial reporting.
 Although the Audit Committee has the sole authority to appoint the independent auditors, the Audit Committee will continue its practice of recommending that the Board ask the stockholders, at their annual meeting, to ratify their appointment of the independent auditors.

 The Audit Committee monitored the independence and performance of the independent auditors.
 The Audit committee discussed with the independent auditors the matters required to be discussed by Statements on Auditing Standards No 61 as amended by Statements on Auditing Standards No 90 (Communication with Audit Committees).
-The Company□s independent auditors have provided the Audit Committee with the written disclosures and the letter required by Independence Standards Board Standard No. 1, □Independence Discussions with Audit Committees,□ and the Audit Committee has discussed with the independent auditor and management the independent auditor independence.
+The Company's independent auditors have provided the Audit Committee with the written disclosures and the letter required by Independence Standards Board Standard No. 1, "Independence Discussions with Audit Committees," and the Audit Committee has discussed with the independent auditor and management the independent auditor's independence.